guardian/memsub-promotions/README.md

 # Subscription promotions tool

 ## URLs
-Note - you need to be in the right google group to access these urls, otherwise you will get a redirect loop.
+Note - you need to be in the 'Subscriptions Promotion tool' google group to access these urls, otherwise you will get a redirect loop.

 [CODE](https://promo.code.memsub-promotions.gutools.co.uk)